luloxi/evolution-DAO/README.md

 1. Go to `/packages/hardhat/scripts` and open `createProposal.js` in a text editor
 2. Look for this line at the top of the file `Searchconst khazumContractAddress = require("../deployments/localhost/Khazum.json").address;`
 3. Change the word `localhost` to the network where your contract is deployed
+4. Change the proposal parameters to the content you desire for the proposal.
-4. Run this command from the root directory of the repo:
+5. Run this command from the root directory of the repo:

 ```bash
 yarn create-proposal